michaellavelle/spring-social-security-demo/README.md

 Spring Security is configured with the SpringSocialSecurityAuthenticationFilter which ensures that users attempting to access a protected resource are prompted to connect with the relevant SaaS provider in order to authenticate.

+Once authenticated, users confirm their chosen username, a account is created for them, and they can access the protected resource.

+Once a user has an account, they can login to the system any time by simply reconnecting with any of the providers they have previously connected with the app previously.

+Local user account creation is implemented using custom components and entities to illustrate how Spring-Social-Security can be used with your own persistence mechanism/domain model (  User, UserConnectionSignUp, UserSignUpController, UserSignUpService, UserSpringSocialProfileFactory ).

+These custom classes allow Spring-Social-Security to hook into an existing or custom local user management system but wouldn't be required if the default persistence of Spring-Social-Security was used instead.

 Running the demo
 ----------------